-(Click “PDF” to download articles or “link” to access the journal website.
-Contact me directly to request PDFs that are not accessible)
+Click “PDF” to download publications or “Link” to access the journal or publisher website.

-Redfern RC, Judd M, and DeWitte S. In press.
+Redfern RC, Judd M, and DeWitte S. 2017.
 Multiple injury and health in past societies: an analysis of concepts and approaches, and insights from a multi-period study.
-International Journal of Osteoarchaeology.
-Link.
+International Journal of Osteoarchaeology 27:418-429.
+PDF.

 2016 DeWitte SN.
 Archaeological evidence of epidemics can inform future epidemics.
 Annual Review of Anthropology DOI: 10.1146/annurev-anthro-102215-095929.
 PDF.

 2016 DeWitte S, Kurth M, Allen C, and Linkov I. Disease epidemics: lessons for resilience in an increasingly connected world.
 Journal of Public Health doi:10.1093/pubmed/fdw044.
 PDF.

 2016 Yaussy SL, DeWitte SN, Redfern RR.
 Frailty and famine: Patterns of mortality and physiological stress among victims of famine in medieval London.
 American Journal of Physical Anthropology.
 PDF.

 2016 Walter BS, DeWitte SN, Redfern RR.
 Sex differentials in caries frequencies in medieval London.
 Archives of Oral Biology 63: 32-39.
 PDF.

 2016 DeWitte SN, Hughes-Morey G, Bekvalac J, and Karsten J. Wealth, health, and frailty in Industrial-era London.
 Annals of Human Biology 43:241-54.
 PDF.

 2015 DeWitte SN.
 Setting the stage for medieval plague: pre-Black Death trends in survival and mortality.
 American Journal of Physical Anthropology 158:441-451.
 PDF.